 Chartered objectives for the Working Group:

+Preamble: The working group on vertical integration shall evaluate and propose policy recommendations for new gTLDs and existing gTLDs.
+The working group expects to define the range of restrictions on vertical separation that are currently in effect, to serve as a baseline to evaluate future proposals.

-Objective 1: To set policy and procedures that provide clear direction to ICANN staff and new TLD applicants on whether, and if so under what conditions, contracts for new TLD registries can permit vertical integration or otherwise deviate from standard forms of registry-registrar separation and equal access.
+Objective 1: To set policy and procedures that provide clear direction to ICANN staff and new gTLD applicants on whether, and if so under what conditions, contracts for new gTLD registries can permit vertical integration or otherwise deviate from current forms of registry-registrar separation and equal access.

-Alternative offered by Avri: {Objective 2: Does the recommendation made in DAGv3 meet the criteria set in Objective 1.
-If not, make recommendations on how those criteria can be met.}

-Alternate offered by Milton: {Objective 2: Determine whether the cross-ownership and joint marketing arrangements contemplated by the DAGv3 recommendations are allowable under current policy."}{Objective 3: To examine current gTLD contracts and practices approved by ICANN staff and determine if any of them are outside the current policy framework regarding vertical integration, and, if so make recommendations as to how to respond to these exceptions.}
+Objective 2: To review current ICANN gTLD registry contracts and policies to identify the current restrictions and/or practices concerning registry-registrar separation and equal access in place for existing gTLD registries and their accredited registrars.

+Objective 3: To identify and clearly articulate the changes to current cross-ownership and joint marketing arrangements contemplated by the options described in DAGv3, considered by ICANN staff, and/or proposed by the community in connection with the planned introduction of new gTLDs.

+Objective 4: To identify and clearly articulate the differences between the current restrictions and/or practices concerning registry-registrar separation and equal access, on the one hand, and the options described in DAGv3, changes considered by ICANN staff, and/or proposed by the community, on the other hand.

+Objective 5: To determine what, if any, effect that the potential changes to the current restrictions and/or practices concerning registry-registrar separation and equal access contained in the options set out in DAG3, changes considered by ICANN staff, and/or proposed by the community will have on the retail and wholesale markets for domain names and on consumers of domain names.

+Objective 6: To perform the PDP activities in a manner that does not delay the launch of the New GTLD Program.

 Definitions to be used by the Working Group

 "Vertical Integration" (VI) is defined as a business structure in which there is no separation between the registry operator and the registrar in relation to a particular gTLD.
-They are either owned and operated by the same company or have another contractual affiliation that covers the specific gTLD, and the domain name supplier is not required to provide full and equal access to independent firms to sell names under its gTLD.
+They are either owned or controlled by the same company or have another contractual affiliation that controls the specific gTLD, and the domain name supplier is not required to provide full and equal access to independent firms to sell names under its gTLD.

-Alternative offered by Avri: {Cross ownership" (CO) is defined as the controlling ownership of a share of a registry by a registrar, or vice-versa.}
+"Cross ownership" (CO) is defined as the controlling ownership of a share of a registry by a registrar, or vice-versa.

-Alternate offered by Milton {"Cross ownership" is defined as the ownership of a controlling share of a registry by a registrar, or vice-versa, while maintaining the contractual and functional separation and equal access arrangements required by ICANN policies and contracts. }
+"Minority Interest" is defined as the minority ownership of a share of a registry by a registrar, or vice-versa.

-"Minority Interest" is defined as the minority ownership of a share of a registry by a registrar, or vice-versa.Alternative offered by Avri: {Added to include content originally included in the MM version of the CO definition: "Relationship between VI and CO" As long as full and equal access arrangements {and protections are in place and verifiable,} cross-ownership that permits the registrar to sell the names of the cross-owned TLD registry shall not be considered a form of vertical integration.}
+"Relationship between VI and CO" As long as full and equal access arrangements are in place and verifiable, cross-ownership that permits the registrar to sell the names of the cross-owned TLD registry shall not be considered a form of vertical integration.

 Operating procedures for the Working Group

 The Working Group will operate according to the guidelines set out in the Draft Working guidelines of 5 Feb 2010